ibm-mas/cli/docs/commands/must-gather.md

 - `--artifactory-upload-directory ARTIFACTORY_UPLOAD_DIRECTORY` Working URL to the root directory in Artifactory where the must-gather file should be uploaded
 - `--mas-instance-ids` Collects the data for the specified MAS instances, if not specified will collect for all MAS instances on the cluster
 - `--secret-data` Collects also the content of the secrets, the default is not to include the data part of the secrets
+- `-u, --ocp-login-url`        provide the ocp server url for authentication, can be obtained with oc whoami --show-server
+- `-t, --ocp-login-token`      provide the login token, can be obtained with oc whoami -t
+- `-v, --ocp-tls-verify`       if specified, the server's certificate will be checked for validity

 Content
 -------------------------------------------------------------------------------